BeatriceMarsili/Twitter-network/README.md

 - List of the IDs of the accounts whose followers we want to get.
 You can use this [tool](https://tweeterid.com/) to retrive the IDs of one account starting from its username.

 ## Usage
-To obtain the followers of the account provided in the list (example):
+To obtain the followers of the account provided in the list (examples):
 ````
 pip install requests
 python retrievefollowers0.py -l "2244994945,1334200897081987072"